agkozak/agkozak-zsh-prompt/README.md

 <details>
   <summary>Here are the latest features and updates.</summary>

+- v3.10.0
+    + The prompt is now fully compatible with ZSH's `promptinit` function.
 - v3.9.0
     - The characters used to signify path abbreviation with `AGKOZAK_PROMPT_DIRTRIM` (`...` by default) can now be overridden with `AGKOZAK_PROMPT_DIRTRIM_STRING`.
 - v3.8.1 (November 23, 2020)